Anujpal05/BookHeaven/README.md

 # Book Heaven

 Book Heaven is a web application that allows users to browse books, see book details , purchase books after logging in, add books to their cart and favorites, and check order status.
-Admins have special functionalities to manage books and user orders and regular order updates on email id.
+Admins have special functionalities to manage books and user orders and regular order updates on Email.

 ## Features